How to Get Pee (And Pee Stains and Odor) Out of a Mattress

 - Make a mixture that includes 8 ounces of hydrogen peroxide, 3 tablespoons of baking soda, and a squirt of liquid dish soap such as Dawn.
 Stir the ingredients to mix in the spray bottle, but don’t shake it up or you’ll get a bubbly mess.

 - Spray the solution heavily everywhere you see dried pee and let it sit there and work its magic until it’s dry.

 - As it’s drying, a baking soda residue will have formed.
 Vacuum that up afterward.
 If a stain remains, repeat the process.

-As for pet pee stains, dog urine is almost identical to human urine, so follow the same cleaning routine for a wet puddle or dried stain.
+Dog urine is almost identical to human urine, so the cleaning routine will be essentially the same.
 Feline urine, however, is a whole different animal.
 As any cat owner knows, this stuff reeks.
 That’s because, while it’s still about 95 percent water with some urea, cat urine also contains a feline-specific amino acid called felinine.
 Humans can’t smell it initially, but once it breaks down into sulfurous compounds, watch out.